lwojcik/twitch-api-proxy/README.md

 Twitch.tv API wrapper.
 Handling endpoint access, authentication, caching and some data manipulation so that other apps I work on focus only on consuming them.

-As of June 2018 the app may be out of sync with Twitch API.
-Portions of
+As of June 2018 the app is stale due to being out of sync with Twitch API.
+I'll eventually update it and rerelase portions of it as npm library, but no ETA for that.

 ## License